vele616/monorepo/packages/company/website/content/blog/how-to-clone-object-in-javascript.md

 <typography id="using-json-stringify-parse" element="h3">Using JSON.stringify & JSON.parse</typography>

-JSON.parse/JSON.stringify way of deep cloning offers a easy but unreliable deep cloning because it tends to lose some data along the way.
-It is slow for larger objects and can copy only valid JSON data types which don't include functions, symbols and undefined.
-JSON.parse() method parses a JSON string, constructing the JS object described by the string, while JSON.stringify() converts JS object to a JSON string but optionally can replace values if that function is specified.

-- json stringify parse is slow for larger objects
+JSON.parse() & JSON.stringify() way of deep cloning offers an easy but unreliable deep cloning because it tends to lose some data along the way (Valid JSON data types don't include functions, symbols and undefined).
+It is extremely slow for larger objects.
-- JSON stringify parse can copy only valid JSON data types which don't include functions, symbols and undefined.

 ```javascript
   const object = {